 Electives (ten courses/40 credits)

 Elective courses are selected with the advice of the department coordinator or faculty advisor.
-The following is a sample list of city planning elective courses (see course descriptions for more information):

-Sample City Planning Elective Courses
+Sample of City Planning Elective Courses

 - MET UA 505 Urban Management